 - 6) When we look into the band of light in our sky that we call the Milky Way, can we see distant galaxies?
-Why or why not? - A) Yes, they appear as small, fuzzy patches on the other side of our galaxy. - B) Yes, there are many other galaxies that we see inside the Milky Way. - C) No, because the stars, gas, and dust of the Milky Way block us from seeing them. - D) No, because there are only galaxies above and below the plane of the Milky Way. - E) No, we cannot see any other galaxies from Earth.
+Why or why not? - A) Yes, they appear as small, fuzzy patches on the other side of our galaxy. - B) Yes, there are many other galaxies that we see inside the Milky Way. - C) No, because the stars, gas, and dust of the Milky Way block us from seeing them, however we can see close galaxies. - D) No, because there are only galaxies above and below the plane of the Milky Way. - E) No, we cannot see any other galaxies from Earth.